kamathhrishi/tech_competitivelandscape/README.md

 - **Market Analysis**: Track how competitive landscapes evolve
 - **Business Development**: Identify potential partners or acquisition targets
 - **Strategic Planning**: Map competitive threats and opportunities

-## Project History

-### Phase 1: Data Collection

-The project began with identifying 85 software companies from the Russell 1000 index.
-For each company, web research was conducted to gather competitive intelligence across multiple time periods:

-- **2024**: Current competitive landscape
-- **2020**: Pre/during COVID market state
-- **2015**: Mid-2010s market structure
-- **2010**: Post-financial crisis landscape
-- **2005**: Early cloud era (for established companies)
-- **2000**: Dot-com era (for companies that existed then)

-Research was conducted using web searches combining company names with terms like "competitors", "competitive landscape", and "market position".
-Results were structured into JSON files capturing:
-- Market context and company positioning
-- Named competitors with explanatory notes
-- Source URLs for verification

-**Final count**: 521 JSON files covering 97 public companies.

-### Phase 2: Data Compilation

-A Node.js script (`compile-data.js`) was built to:

-1. Parse all JSON files from `/competitor_searches/`
-2. Normalize company names to create consistent slugs
-3. Identify which competitors are themselves public companies
-4. Build bidirectional relationships (if A cites B, B's page shows A)
-5. Aggregate notes by year for non-public entities
-6. Infer industry classifications from context keywords
-7. Output unified `data.js` for browser consumption

-This creates an entity graph where every mentioned competitor becomes a navigable entity, even if it's a private company or subsidiary.

-### Phase 3: Site Development

-The web interface went through several design iterations:

-**Iteration 1: Dark Theme Dashboard**
-- Card-based grid layout
-- Purple/pink gradient accents
-- Collapsible timeline with all years visible
-- Sidebar with stats and related entities

-*Feedback: "Looks like a fun site, not serious for professional research"*

-**Iteration 2: Light Professional Theme**
-- Switched to light color scheme
-- Clean borders, no gradients
-- Professional blue accents
-- Monospace fonts for data
-- Collapsible year sections

-*Feedback: "Hard to navigate, unintuitive"*

-**Iteration 3: Information-First Design**
-- Removed sidebar entirely
-- Document-style single-column layout
-- Simple list view on home page
-- Year tabs to show one year at a time
-- Focus on content, minimal UI chrome

-*Feedback: "Much better"*

-**Iteration 4: Final Refinements**
-- Alphabetical sorting for company list
-- Centered back button (styled as button)
-- Centered header section (ticker, name, stats, industries)
-- Left-aligned content (year tabs, competitors, sources)
-- Public companies shown by default

-### Design Decisions

-**Why year tabs instead of full timeline?**
-Showing all years at once creates information overload.
-Tabs let users focus on one time period, reducing cognitive load while maintaining access to historical data.

-**Why center the header but not content?**
-The header establishes identity and context—centering creates visual hierarchy and draws attention.
-Content (competitors, notes, sources) benefits from left-alignment for readability and scanning.

-**Why a simple list instead of cards?**
-Cards add visual noise.
-A clean list with inline stats is faster to scan and feels more like a data tool than a marketing site.

-**Why cross-reference non-public entities?**
-Many important competitors are private companies, subsidiaries, or products.
-Making them first-class entities with their own pages (showing who cites them) adds significant research value.

 ## Future Enhancements